sebkur/javadoc-ng/README.md

 that to find the class you're looking for.

-While many things can be criticized in terms of UI and UX, I think one important point is that Javadocs cannot be easily integrated seamlessly into a project's homepage.
+While many things can be criticized in terms of UI and UX, I think one important point is that javadocs cannot be easily integrated seamlessly into a project's homepage.
 Many projects use a custom stylesheet to change some colors like the [Gradle docs](https://docs.gradle.org/current/javadoc/index.html) do, but